UniversalDependencies/docs/_ga-dep/acl.md

 shortdef: 'clausal modifier of noun'
 ---

-This document is a placeholder for the language-specific documentation for `acl`.
+`acl` is used for finite and non-finite clauses that modify a noun.
+Note that in Irish, relative clauses get assigned a specific relation [acl:relcl](), a subtype of `acl`.